geourv/tig/_chapters/en/03-crs.md

    - What official system does France use for national mapping?
    - What systems are recommended by the Institut Cartogràfic i Geològic de Catalunya (ICGC)?
    - What is the official coordinate system of Italy called?
-8. **International practical exercise.** Download vector data from OpenStreetMap for two different European cities (e.g., Lisbon and Warsaw).
-Identify the CRS in which the data arrives and determine to which system you should reproject them to make precise area calculations in each case.
-9. **Critical analysis.** Explain why it is not advisable to use geographic WGS84 (EPSG:4326) to calculate the area of a forest in Catalonia.
+8. **Critical analysis.** Explain why it is not advisable to use geographic WGS84 (EPSG:4326) to calculate the area of a forest in Catalonia.
 What differences would you expect if you compare results with ETRS89/UTM 31N?